aws-samples/amazon-ec2-image-builder-samples/CDK/Linux/hello-world/README.md

 The parent image each pipeline builds on comes from the configuration key `ImageBuilderPipelineConfigurations/parentImage` - a map with one entry per region, because the same image has a different identifier in every region.

-The sample configuration references the Image Builder managed Ubuntu 22.04 image with an `x.x.x` wildcard version, such as `arn:aws:imagebuilder:ap-southeast-2:aws:image/ubuntu-server-22-lts-x86/x.x.x` for region `ap-southeast-2`.
+The sample configuration references the Image Builder managed Ubuntu 24.04 image with an `x.x.x` wildcard version, such as `arn:aws:imagebuilder:ap-southeast-2:aws:image/ubuntu-server-24-lts-x86/x.x.x` for region `ap-southeast-2`.
 The wildcard resolves to the latest release of that image on every build, so the pipeline picks up new base images without configuration changes.
-You can also set a specific AMI ID (`ami-...`) per region if you need to pin the base image - see [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

 ```
 "ImageBuilderPipelineConfigurations": [